knjcap/java_fundamentals/README.md

-# CodingNomads Java Fundamentals - test Nino update
+# CodingNomads Java Fundamentals - test Nino update (branch)

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.